Shipping Charges Increased After Pickup? Here’s Why It Happens and How to Fix It

 This happens when:

-• product weights are not updated in catalog
+product weights are not updated in the catalog.

 Result: your booked weight is lower than what the courier later confirms.